Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Atomic clock

-One of the major sources of the uncertainty is the BBR shift.
-The uncertainty comes both from the amount of the BBR atoms experience and the uncertainty in the polarizability of the ground and particularly the excited state.
-To estimate the polarizability precisely, the transition matrix for the $^3P_0\rightarrow ^3D_1$ transition, which has the smallest transition frequency among the transition from the $^3P_0$ state, is carefully measured for Sr \cite{PhysRevLett.133.023401} and Yb \cite{PhysRevA.86.051404}.
-To control the amount of the BBR, a metalic shield whose temperature is stabilized is implemented inside a vacuum chamber.
-The temperature is calibrated at the 1-mK level \cite{NatCommun.6.6896,Nature.564.87}, confirmed by a Pt thermometer that can be located near location of the atoms.
-In addition, the inner surface of the vacuum chamber and the shield is coated with carbon nanotube to keep the emissivity of the chamber wall as close to 1 as possible \cite{PhysRevLett.113.260801}.
-Surrounding atoms with a cold shield inside a vacuum chamber reduces the amount of BBR at the location of atoms according to the Stefan-Boltzmann law.
-Such a cryogenic optical lattice clock at 95 K achieved a small BBR uncertainty \cite{NatPhoton.9.185}.
+One of the major sources of uncertainty in optical lattice clock is the black body radiation (BBR) shift.
+This uncertainty arises from two factors: the amount of BBR experienced by the atoms and the uncertainty in the polarizability of the ground and, particularly, the excited state.
+To estimate the polarizability precisely, the transition matrix for the $^3P_0\rightarrow ^3D_1$ transition, which has the smallest transition frequency among the E1 transitions from the $^3P_0$ state, was carefully measured for Sr \cite{PhysRevLett.133.023401} and Yb \cite{PhysRevA.86.051404}.
+To control the amount of BBR, a metallic shield with stabilized temperature is implemented inside the vacuum chamber.
+The temperature is calibrated to the 1-mK level for Sr\cite{NatCommun.6.6896} and Yb\cite{Nature.564.87}, confirmed by a Pt thermometer located near the atoms.
+In addition, the inner surfaces of both the vacuum chamber and the shield are coated with carbon nanotube to keep the emissivity of the chamber wall as close to 1 as possible \cite{PhysRevLett.113.260801}.
+Surrounding atoms with a cold shield inside a vacuum chamber reduces the amount of BBR at the atom location, as dictated by the Stefan-Boltzmann law.
+Such a cryogenic optical lattice clock for Sr at 95 K achieved a small BBR uncertainty \cite{NatPhoton.9.185}, with thorough uncertainty budget listed.
+A Yb optical lattice clock with a cryogenic shield is recently reported \cite{PhysRevLett.135.063402}.
+The temperature is set at 77 K, and achieved fractional uncertainty for the BBR shift is $1.7 \times 10^{-20}$.

-Smaller uncertainty from the BBR shift can also be achieved by using atoms less sensitive to BBR.
-Hg, Cd, Mg, and Tm are attractive for this reason \cite{ApplPhysLett.120.140502}, and Hg, Cd, and Tm clocks are already achieved in several places \cite{PhysRevLett.114.230801,PhysRevLett.108.183004,PhysRevLett.123.113201,JETPLett.119.659}.
-A Mg clock is under development with the clock transition frequency and the magic wavelength already measured \cite{PhysRevLett.115.240801,NatCommun.10.1724}.
+A smaller uncertainty from the BBR shift can also be achieved by using atoms less sensitive to BBR.
+Hg, Cd, Mg, and Tm are attractive for this reason \cite{ApplPhysLett.120.140502}.
+Clocks based on Hg\cite{PhysRevLett.108.183004}, Cd\cite{PhysRevLett.123.113201}, and Tm\cite{JETPLett.119.659} have already been realized, while a Mg clock is under development, with the clock transition frequency and the magic wavelength already measured \cite{PhysRevLett.115.240801}.